Metallica v. Napster, Inc.: Implications

-There were some people that were worried that the ruling in the Metallica v.
-Napster, Inc. case would affect the future of P2P file sharing and other industries that stemmed from the growing popularity of MP3 music.
+Initial reaction to the ruling in the Metallica v.
+Napster, Inc. case included fears the verdict would affect the future of P2P file sharing and other industries that stemmed from the growing popularity of MP3 music.
 In RIAA v.
 Diamond, the Recording Industry Association of America sued Diamond Multimedia Systems for producing a portable MP3 player called the Rio.
 The RIAA claimed that the Rio did not comply with the Audio Home Recording Act (AHRA), and thus its production should be halted.
 The Ninth Circuit Court of Appeals ruled that the Rio was not covered by the AHRA and that it was designed simply to enable users to easily listen to MP3 files that were already stored on their personal computers or on other personal storage devices.
 In the earlier case of Sony Corp. of America v.
 Universal City Studios, Inc., it was ruled that Sony's VCR, which allowed users to record live television onto cassette tapes to be viewed at a later time, did not violate copyright law.